afs2015/personal-vuepress/docs/lessons.md

 ### Local Workshops

-For a weekend close to Boston (1-2 hours traveling time), Andrew requests at least 2 hours of teaching time at $80 an hour.
+For a weekend in Boston or nearby (1-2 hours traveling time max), Andrew requests at least 2 hours of teaching time at $80 an hour.
 Any more hours are accepted at the $80 USD per hour rate.
-Travel if appliciable is paid by the event.
+Travel and food if appliciable is paid by the event.

 ### Traveling Workshops